Deetschoe/Serenidad/README.md

 # Welcome to the Serenidad 🎋

-Hello, You’ve just landed into the most bizarre corner of the internet.
+You’ve just landed into the most bizarre corner of the internet.

 What’s Inside?
 - VR worlds where physics is just a suggestion.